Nazko First Nation

-The Nazko First Nation is a First Nations government of the Dakelh people in the north-central Interior of British Columbia.
+Nazko First Nation is a First Nations government of the Dakelh people in the north-central Interior of British Columbia.
 Its reserves are located around the community of Nazko, British Columbia, which is 120 km west of Quesnel and southwest of Prince George.

 Nazko/Ndazkoh is located on the Nazko River and ndazkoh means "river flowing from the south".

 Indian reserves

 Indian Reserves under the administration of the Nazko First Nation are: